Userhl0133/SC2002-Hospital-Management-System/README.md

 # SC2002-Hospital-Management-System
 ## Overview
 - Our Hospital Management System is an application that automates the management of a hospital operation.
-It provides efficiency to staff and doctor and streamline process adminstrative work.
+It provides efficiency to all staff such as doctor, pharmacist and adminstrator.
+Thsi system also helps to streamline process adminstrative work.

 ## Objective